 Employees who are reassigned to a different job (including promoted/demoted/transferred) will be subject to the same initial evaluation period in their new job.
+Employment will continue to remain at-will.

-Transfers: Newly hired full or part time employees who have not successfully completed the ninety (90) day Initial Evaluation Period may not be considered for transfer.
-Newly hired PRN employees are eligible to transfer within the first 90 days.
+Transfers: Newly hired full or part time employees who have not successfully completed the ninety (90) day initial employment period may not be considered for transfer.
+Newly hired PRN employees are eligible to transfer within the first ninety (90) days.
 Employees who have received a written disciplinary action or PIP within the past three (3) months are not eligible for transfer.
-No employee may be considered for a transfer without advising his/her current supervisor of the desire to transfer.
+No employee may be considered for a transfer without (i) applying for an open position and (ii) advising his/her current supervisor of the desire to transfer.
 A successful internal candidate selected for a position must provide a two (2) to four (4) week notice from date of selection.